-Fall Quarter: Chemistry of Nature & Culture, by Andrea d'Aquino, Steven Swick, & Shelby Hatch
+Fall Quarter: Chemistry of Nature & Culture, by Dr. Andrea d'Aquino, Dr. Steven Swick, & Dr. Shelby Hatch

 This course will explore the aspects of chemistry that intersect with everyday life.
 The basic concepts of chemistry and science are introduced as information necessary for understanding how chemical compounds impact our world.
 We will explore the chemistry of compounds such as sugar, salt, fats, oils and proteins, as well as chemicals designed for food production, cosmetics, fabrics, medical therapy, energy sources, etc. Special emphasis will be placed on food, fitness/health, and drugs, and how their chemistries impact our lives.
 How can we make informed decisions about these chemicals?

-Fall Quarter: Chemistry Lab, by Andrea d'Aquino, Steven Swick, & Shelby Hatch
+Fall Quarter: Chemistry Lab, by Dr. Andrea d'Aquino, Dr. Steven Swick, & Dr. Shelby Hatch

 Students will learn chemistry laboratory techniques and apply those techniques to identifying chemical compounds, acid-base chemistry problems, and basic chemical reactions.
 The laboratory section will introduce students to the chemical analysis of samples using basic laboratory techniques and instrumentation.